abhijitunavane/weather_reports/README.md

 # Weather Reports

-Weather Reports is a website that gives the 5-day weather report of a selected city.
+Weather Reports is a website that gives current weather report of the selected city.

 # Requirements